What does it take to be an egg donor?

 - You’re part of a population in high demand

 Egg donors of all races, ethnicities, and creeds are welcomed with open arms and excitement here at Bright Expectations.
 However, due to the scarcity of available donated eggs from young women of Asian, East Indian, and Jewish backgrounds, there is very high demand for donations from these demographics.
 Some families have been waiting a long time for a baby who shares their heritage.
-If you belong to one of these populations, your chance of matching is very high.
+Obviously, ethnicity is not one of our egg donor requirements, but it can help you match more quickly with intended parents.

-Did you see yourself in this list?
-If so, you might make an exceptional egg donor, and we’d love to hear from you!
+Do you meet the egg donor requirements in this list?
+If so, you might make an exceptional donor, and we’d love to hear from you!
 The first step is to fill in our application form.
 Then, if you match with intended parents, you’ll be contacted right away.
 You’ll need to respond to our coordinator and clinical staff within a 24-hour time period to begin the egg donation cycle, and the adventure will begin!